MCP HubMCP Hub

 Transport Protocols

-• sse: Server-Sent Events, suitable for remote clients.
+• sse: Server-Sent Events transport for remote clients.

 Using Docker

-You can build and run the MCP server using Docker:
+Build and run the MCP server in Docker:

 # Build the container